Build Your Best Physique: Bodyweight Workout

 Progressions:

-Feet-elevated rack row (can also be weighted with plate in lap)
+Feet-elevated rack row (can also be weighted with a plate in lap)

 Regressions:

-Partner or bench-assisted pull up (feet on bench for an assist)
+Partner or bench-assisted pull-up (feet on the bench for an assist)

 Barbell back squat, barbell-loaded lunge, leg press, leg curl